 Schools must teach true history.
 Not cut and paste what fits the current 'narrative' but what really happened.

-Hence, the story of Columbus needs to be innoculated with truth and the reality that he did not 'Discover' anything, that he was not 'The First' to do anything, but that he opened a new area to be exploited by Spain and the other Europeans.
+Hence, the story of Columbus needs to be inoculated with truth and the reality that he did not 'Discover' anything, that he was not 'The First' to do anything, but that he opened a new area to be exploited by Spain and the other Europeans.

 School Children need to know of the power of the Africans.